 MAYOR SCOTT SMITH, MESA, AZ

 The Fellowship program sends teams of experienced technologists into local governments across the country to work full-time for a year in partnership with government officials.
-The fellows apply 21st Century Government Principles to important problems.
+The fellows apply 21st Century Government Practices to important problems.